planetoryd/netns-proxy/readme.md

 cargo b
 ./initial.sh # set capabilities
 ./setsuid.sh # run this every build
-./target/debug/netnsp-main # configures the OS, and supervises the daemons. run it under the project root directory ./target/debug/netnsp-main exec --ns base_p # enter a shell in netns.
+netnsp-main # configures the OS, and supervises the daemons. run it under the project root directory netnsp-main exec --ns base_p # enter a shell in netns.
 ```

 with `netns-main exec --ns target_ns` it can start a process with everything unchanged but netns